sortabrilliant/ps/readme.txt

 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Add important information to the bottom of every page with P.S.
+Add important information to the bottom of your site with P.S.

 == Description ==